Parsi Disposal of Their Dead: Tower of Silence in Mumbai

 Parsi's and Death Rituals.

 Zoroaster (Parsi) tradition has a unique system of disposal of the human body after death.
 To keep the body pure after death Zoarsterism enjoins its believers to leave the body in the open exposed to nature.
-In real fact most of these towers of silence are vast open spaces with a temple at the entrance.
+Most of these towers of silence are vast open spaces with a temple at the entrance.
 The vast open spaces are home to vultures which eat the flesh of the dead.

 The Parsi tower of silence in Mumbai is a landmark of the city.
 It is almost hidden in a maze of dense trees and bushes.
 The Mumbai tower of silence has a bleak look and one can easily recognize it with the vultures hovering over it.